The Visibility Game is Rigged.

 Enter Recognition Equity.

 Recognition equity is a quantifiable status.
-It is the point at which we reach a critical mass of influential, underestimated leaders strategically positioned for ultimate social impact.
-We’re not there yet—otherwise you’d be in the “rooms where it happens.”
+It is the point at which we reach a critical mass of influential, underrecognized leaders strategically positioned for ultimate social impact.
+We’re not there yet—otherwise your ideas would already be catching on.
 But that is the vision this lab has for the world.

 Because we grew tired of optics.

-And visiblity is the bare minimum we should accept.
+And representation is the bare minimum we should accept.

 what's next?